How to make a curved chair

 Inspired by the above design on instructables, I wanted to make this curved seat stool or bench for my dressing table.
 I thought the curved design would look lovely with the little girl's dressing table project I have in mind.
 Although, the curved seat on its own is a nice feature piece for a modern bedroom.
 Unfortunately the original design isn't sturdy enough for everyday use, since it's made as a photo prop, so I looked at how to take this design and make it sturdy enough for regular use.

-Note: All sections 12mm SupaWood unless
+Note: All sections 12mm SupaWood unless otherwise specified

 1 of 1000 x 900mm (or 2 of 500 x 900)